MuhammadKhoshnaw/BasicMVIApp/README.md

 ## Remote

-The Remote module is an Android module that is heavenly depending on the android framework to do any remote operation.
-This module is using tools like
-OkHttp, Retrofit and Moshi.
+The Remote module is an Android module that is heavenly depending on the android framework to do the system remote operation.
+This module is using tools like OkHttp, Retrofit and Moshi.
 To perform a network HTTP requests to the Movie DB API then parse and map the result to an entity represented object.
+Again there isn't any important code in this module it is rather just performing what the repository is asking in the third layer.

 ## APIDataSource

 The API data source is the actual implementation of the remote data sources.
 Those classes are using movie DB API to access the remote data in the system.

+### Base Implementation

 The base implementation is an empty Class called [APIDataSource](remote/src/main/java/com/khoshnaw/remote/apiDataSource/base/APIDataSource.kt).

 ```
 abstract class APIDataSource
 ```

+### Movie API DataSource

 The [MovieAPIDataSource](remote/src/main/java/com/khoshnaw/remote/apiDataSource/movie/MovieAPIDataSource.kt) is using movieApi that is provided by retrofit to perform movie-related remote operating.
 Like loading movie list using LoadMovieList function.
 Notice that the movieApi class is returning